John Fetterman: Tenure

-In October 2023, after federal prosecutors accused New Jersey Senator Bob Menendez of taking bribes, Fetterman was the first senator to call for him to be expelled.
+In October 2023, after federal prosecutors accused New Jersey senator Bob Menendez of taking bribes, Fetterman was the first senator to call for him to be expelled.
 On November 5, 2024, Fetterman disrupted Jon Stewart's live election special on The Daily Show by canceling an interview 30 seconds before it was scheduled to air.

-After Donald Trump won the 2024 United States presidential election, Fetterman expressed willingness to vote to confirm some of Trump's cabinet appointees, including Marco Rubio for Secretary of State, Pete Hegseth for Secretary of Defense, and Elise Stefanik for United States ambassador to the United Nations.
+After Trump won the 2024 United States presidential election, Fetterman expressed willingness to vote to confirm some of Trump's cabinet appointees, including Marco Rubio for Secretary of State, Pete Hegseth for Secretary of Defense, and Elise Stefanik for United States ambassador to the United Nations.
 He visited Trump's Mar-a-Lago complex and worked with Republicans on the Laken Riley Act.
 Fetterman was the only Democrat who voted to confirm Trump's nominee Pam Bondi as United States Attorney General.
 In December 2024, Fetterman asked Democrats to "chill out" after Trump won, saying, "If you're rooting against the president, you are rooting against the nation, and I'm not ever going to be where I want a president to fail.
 So country first."

 Fetterman expressed hesitation to condemn Trump's pardons of January 6 rioters, saying, "some people are very deserving of a second chance and get a pardon".
-He called on New York Governor Kathy Hochul to pardon Trump in his New York hush money case, which he said was politically motivated "bullshit" and compared to the Hunter Biden case.
+He called on New York governor Kathy Hochul to pardon Trump in his New York hush money case, which he said was politically motivated "bullshit" and compared to the Hunter Biden case.
 There were rumors that he might become a Republican or an Independent, which Fetterman called "amateur-hour shit".
 Trump has since praised Fetterman as "a fascinating man".

 Since Trump's November victory, Fetterman has become a harsh critic of his own party, calling its brand "toxic", and has indicated that he is receptive to some Trump administration policies.
+Fetterman's stronger polling among Republican voters and work with Republican politicians has fueled speculation that Fetterman would switch parties.
+Despite encouragement from Republican figures, including Trump, Fetterman has repeatedly denied any intention to switch parties in interviews and in a Washington Post op-ed, citing his Democratic-leaning voting record and stances on issues such as LGTBQ+ rights, abortion, and labor.